 As a result of its securities being listed on Nasdaq following consummation of the Transactions, Parent adheres to the rules of Nasdaq in determining whether a director is independent.
 The board of directors of Parent has consulted, and will consult, with its counsel to ensure that the board's determinations are consistent with those rules and all relevant securities and other laws and regulations regarding the independence of directors.
 The listing standards of Nasdaq define an "independent director" as a person, other than an executive officer of a company or any other individual having a relationship which, in the opinion of the issuer's board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The parties have determined that Messrs.
-Schwarz, Lundetrae, Gutierrez Sá da Costa, and Ms. Jezmir will be considered independent directors.
-Parent's independent directors will have regularly scheduled meetings at which only independent directors are present.
+Schwarz, Lundetrae, Gutierrez Sá da Costa, and Ms. Jezmir will be considered independent directors are present.